Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 $1,000 toward travel or transfer to United, Southwest, and more.

-If you’re hoping to stay in a Starwood hotel in the next year, and haven’t yet snagged The Starwood Preferred Guest® Credit Card from American Express, read on.
+If you’re hoping to stay in a Starwood or Marriott hotel in the next year, and haven’t yet snagged The Starwood Preferred Guest® Credit Card from American Express, read on.

-Both the Personal and Business versions of the cards are in on the offer, though the Business version has a higher $5,000 spending requirement.
+Both the Personal and Business versions of the cards are in on the offer, though the Business version has a higher $8,000 spending requirement to earn the full 35,000 points:

 The Starwood Amex is our favorite hotel credit card, with lots of flexibility you can read about below.